Key statistics definitions

 Formula: [(Earnings from Continuing Operations) / Total Common Equity] x 100

-This ration is a measure of the return on money provided by the firm's owners.
+This ratio is a measure of the return on money provided by the firm's owners.
 It represents Earnings from Continuing Operations divided by average Total Equity and is expressed as a percentage.

 The amount of money generated by a company's business activities.
 Also known as Sales.